 An immersive 16 channel audio version version of this project was designed for the Data Arena at the University of Technology Sydney.

-Is a descendant of the Wiradjuri people, nurse researcher and Senior Research Fellow in the Faculty of Health at UTS.
+Is a descendant of the Wiradjuri people, nurse researcher and Senior Lecturer in the Faculty of Medicine and Health at the University of Sydney.
 Her work is predominantly focused on chronic disease in Aboriginal communities and cultural safety in education and healthcare.
 She has led multiple teaching and learning projects and been awarded individual and team, citations and awards for her innovative teaching methods, including a team, Australian Award for University Teaching for outstanding contributions to student learning, focused on developing Indigenous professional capabilities.

 Is a Saltwater woman of the Budawang (beach plover) people of the Yuin (black duck) nation.
 She is a spatial designer, speculative designer and public artist, fusing design elements with installations, sculptural form and research.
 Danièle also works as a researcher, educator and cultural advisor considering how to Indigenise the built environment by creating spaces to substantially affect Indigenous rights and culture within an institution.
 Her work is grounded in her cultural and experiential heritage, often considering the urban Aboriginal condition, the Indigenous experience of Country and contemporary Indigenous identities.